anirbandebroy/AIConsolePOC/README.md

-# FirstAiCall - Local LLM and RAG POC
+# AIConsolePOC - Local LLM and RAG POC

 This repository is a proof of concept for running LLM workflows locally from .NET console applications.
 It starts with a basic Semantic Kernel chat call to Ollama, then expands into Retrieval-Augmented Generation (RAG) using local markdown files, embeddings, vector similarity, and two different .NET AI orchestration libraries.